 Tom joined Watsi on August 11th, 2016.
-Five years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tom's most recent donation traveled 6,600 miles to support Sarai, a sweet and friendly girl from Bolivia, to fund life-changing cardiac surgery to heal a condition she has had since birth.
+Six years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation traveled 5,700 miles to support Kosal, a 32-year-old husband and father from Cambodia, to fund surgery on his hand.

 Sarai is a sweet and friendly three-year-old girl from Bolivia who has Down syndrome.
 She lives in a small indigenous community in the mountains of central Bolivia with her parents, who are both farmers, and her five siblings.
 She is a friendly little girl who loves making new friends and blowing kisses to everyone she meets!
 Sarai was born with an atrial septal defect, a cardiac condition in which a hole exists between the two upper chambers of the heart.
 Blood leaks through this hole instead of flowing properly through her body, leaving her feeling weak and short of breath.
 Fortunately, Sarai is scheduled to undergo heart surgery on July 28th with the support of our long-standing medical partner Haiti Cardiac Alliance, which is now growing and expanding into Bolivia.
 Surgeons will close the hole with a patch, allowing blood to properly flow through her body and improving her quality of life.
 Another organization, Gift of Life International, is contributing $2,500 to pay for a portion of Sarai's procedure costs.
 Our medical partner is requesting $1,500 to cover the remaining costs, which cover surgical expenses, cardiac exams, medications, and travel fees so Sarai and her family can travel to receive her life-changing cardiac procedure in La Paz.
 Sarai's mother shares, "Our family is all praying that our daughter will become healthy and strong after this surgery!"